 Which audio interface is best for beginners?

-If you’re a beginner solo artist, then I recommend for your first ever audio interface that you go for our number 5 pick, the Focusrite Scarlett 2i2 (3rd Gen).
+If you’re a beginner guitarist or solo artist, then I recommend for your first ever audio interface that you go for our number 5 pick, the Focusrite Scarlett 2i2 (3rd Gen).

 It’s a classic and iconic audio interface that is actually really straightforward and easy to use.